psimoesSsimoes/seomis.github.io/_posts/2020-12-12-my-advent-of-rust-day-4.markdown

 For this edition of advent of code (2020), i decided i would give [Rust](https://www.rust-lang.org/) a try.

-Rust really makes your head spin a bit with supposeddly trivial problems (and this is a good thing!).
+Rust really makes your head spin a bit with supposedly trivial problems (and this is a good thing!).

 This is mainly because programming in **Rust requires you to think differently**.

-Replicating patterns that are commom in other languages is tricky and sometimes quite hard or even impossible.
+Replicating patterns that are common in other languages is tricky and sometimes quite hard or even impossible.

-Day 4 was a good example, so let's examine the [challenge](https://adventofcode.com/2020/day/4), which i'll try to resume it for you:
+Day 4 was a good example, so let's examine the [challenge](https://adventofcode.com/2020/day/4), which i will try to resume:

  - You have a big string input, containing representations of passports.
  - On double newline, you have a passport.